Northern Snowdonia Through a Lens Holiday

-Immerse yourself in the world of photography, capturing the epic beauty and mountain range of Snowdonia through a lens.
+Immerse yourself in the world of photography, capturing the epic beauty of Snowdonia through a lens.
 Mountain panoramas, rivers and waterfalls, castles and coasts provide just some of our subjects on this holiday.
-Visit advantage points across the mountain range, giving you the opportunity to take breathtaking photos of the lakes below, whilst enjoying the rural peace this iconic location offers.
+Visit a variety of vantage points across the mountain range, giving you the opportunity to take breathtaking photos of the lakes below, whilst enjoying the rural peace this iconic location offers.

 - Spend most of the day outdoors seeking out the best light and the best images

 - Evenings offer opportunities for further tuition, or the chance to review the day's photographs

 - High quality Full Board en-suite accommodation and excellent food in our Country House

 - Guidance and tuition from a knowledgeable HF Holidays’ leader, to ensure you get the most from your holiday